top of page

 “I would almost argue that Barnard’s demonstration policy, and the way that Barnard has reacted to student protest is much harsher … than Columbia,” she stated.

 Columbia’s Board of Trustees has disciplined students for engaging in various forms of student expression, including op-eds, social media posts, cultural events, and protests.
 In 2024, the University established the Office of Institutional Equity (OIE) to “address all reports of discrimination and discriminatory harassment.”
 In April, a student who handed out flyers criticizing members of Columbia’s Board of Trustees.
-The student was publicly condemned by the University and investigated by its Office of Institutional Equity.
+The student was publicly condemned by the University and investigated by the OIE.
 The investigation was eventually dropped following public discourse.

 Both students vow to continue fighting

-Reflecting on the disciplinary process, Turek recalled that it was “extremely difficult, emotionally and mentally,” to get through.
+Reflecting on the disciplinary process, Turek described it as “extremely difficult, emotionally and mentally” to get through.

 “It was no easy process, and Barnard does that specifically to deter us from ever wanting to protest again,” she said.
 “It was really important for both of us to rest on our morals and rest on the fact that we do care very strongly about the cause we’re fighting for.”

-Bonifaz and Turek hope to continue in organizing at Barnard.
+Bonifaz and Turek hope to continue organizing at Barnard.
 Both students, who engaged in feminist activism in high school, pointed to Barnard and Columbia’s culture of activism as a reason why they chose to attend the College.
-Both also cited support from fellow students and faculty as motivation to keep going.
+Both also cited support from students and faculty as motivation to continue their work.

 “I am so extremely disappointed in the administration, but also this gave me the incentive to do better because I love the people at this college.
 I love the students, the faculty, those who are supporting [us].
 I love Addie and her work with me,” Bonifaz stated.
 “That is the reason why we have to keep fighting.”